Shopify Product Page Best Practices: 17 PDP Elements for 2026

 All articles →

-The Shopify Cart Abandonment Playbook: 9 Fixes That Actually Recover Revenue
+Shopify Cart Abandonment Playbook: 9 Fixes That Recover Revenue

 Most Shopify stores leave 70% of cart revenue on the table.
-Here are nine field-tested cart fixes — from sticky bars to free-gift thresholds — that recovered real money for real stores.
+Nine field-tested fixes — from sticky bars to free-gift thresholds — that recover money.